Nallantli/Sono/README.md

 Objects declared as `static` cannot be instantiated, they exist as "holders" for methods and values.
 Objects declared with `struct` however are able to be instantiated with the `new`.

 `struct` objects _must_ have a method `init`, which is called during instantiation as the constructor method.
-Other methods may be overrided:
+Other methods may be overridden:

 Method | Arguments | Use
 -|-|-